nickyiliwang0000/h/css/ftp-and-domains.md

 # FTP and domains

 ## Domains and hosting
-We at HackerYou are all about promoting your online presence.
+We at Juno are all about promoting your online presence.
 Every developer needs a website to host their portfolio and a bit about them.
 When purchasing your website, it's important to understand the two main components of owning a website.

 ### Hosting
 A _host_ is a server that holds the files your website that make up your website.
 Hosting servers can be located anywhere in the world, and most hosting is shared, which means that servers hold files for many users.